awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

 # Setting Up AWS Chatbot<a name="setting-up"></a>

-To use AWS Chatbot, you set up Slack or Amazon Chime as an AWS Chatbot client, and then configure AWS Chatbot to use an Amazon Simple Notification Service \(Amazon SNS\) topic to deliver notifications to the chat rooms\. \.
+To use AWS Chatbot, you set up Slack or Amazon Chime as an AWS Chatbot client, and then configure AWS Chatbot to use an Amazon Simple Notification Service \(Amazon SNS\) topic to deliver notifications to the chat rooms\.

 **Note**
 You can set up each supported AWS service to *target* one or more SNS topics to send notifications to AWS Chatbot\.
 You do this using each AWS service's console\.
-If you already have SNS topics set as targets for supported services, you can configure AWS Chatbot to use those SNS topics\.
+If you already have Amazon SNS topics set as targets for supported services, you can configure AWS Chatbot to use those topics\.
 Notifications from subscribed topics will automatically appear in your Slack or Amazon Chime clients without further configuration\.

 If you don't already have an AWS account and an AWS Identity and Access Management \(IAM\) user, you need to create them first\.